Knowledge Graph-Based approach for Sustainable 6G End-to-End System Design: FROM SUSTAINABILITY VALUES TO 6G DESIGN IMPACTS

 It must be stated that, there can be notable tradeoffs that need to be accounted for when doing the 6G E2E system design, while trying to adhere to the three sustainability pillars.
 For example, the environmental sustainability pillar will have energy reduction as one of its objectives.
 This will require considering the system-level integration of multiple technologies that provision energy reduction, such as energy neutral devices, AI-native air interface, etc. On the other hand, the societal sustainability pillar will require that the 6G system provisions sufficient level of trustworthiness.
 This will require the assessment of possible additional risks, for example in assuring that the AI-based components are explainable, interpretable, and fair to avoid any bias, as well as in evaluating how privacy and security of end-users are preserved.
 Additionally, the aforesaid assessment towards the impact on the environmental and social sustainability pillar requires considering the consistency in upholding the properties of energy efficiency and trustworthiness at an end-to-end level, i.e., at each sub-layer of the 6G system.

 Based on this example and the preceding background, without loss of generality it can be stated that the 6G system design space is multidimensional and complex.
 In \cite{hexa2_D23} an initial approach towards E2E 6G system design using a knowledge graph approach was proposed.
 However, the approach does not consider the Use case requirements, i.e., KPIs and KVIs, the enabler level KPIs and KVIs, in addition to the various other enabler features for the final enabler selection.
 Moreover, in \cite{hexa2_D23} a final alignment with the use case level KVs and KVIs has not been done.
+Next, in \cite{Yuan25} knowledge graph (KG) is utilized to represent relationships between air interface configurations, channel behavior, and service requirements.
+Subsequently, digital twin and KG reasoning to recommend configurations that balance multiple performance metrics have been employed.
+On the other hand, \cite{Yuan25} does not provision not a full system design solution and it does not include any sustainability metrics.
+The authors in \cite{You2024WhenAM} utilize the KG based approach to look at the problem of energy efficient integration of AI into 6G networks.
+However, the paper does not delve into end-to-end system design and the associated trade-offs.
+In \cite{merluzzi2026sustainable6gholisticview}, a broad analysis of sustainability trade-offs and research questions for 6G has been presented.
+Specifically, general sustainability considerations have been mapped into technical themes that need innovation and standardization.
+Notably, this paper doesn’t provide a formal system design tool or specific methodology to optimize across KPIs and KVIs.
+The work in \cite{kamran2025energyaware6gnetworkdesign} focuses on energy efficiency and sustainability challenges and opportunities in network design at a high level.
+It does not propose a formal system design methodology nor uses a graph-based representation to jointly optimize KPIs and broader sustainability metrics.
+Lastly, in \cite{ahmadi2025sustainability6gbeyondchallenges} architectural sustainability challenges and opportunities with AI/ML and RAN softwarization have been discussed.
+It does not present a generalized system design framework nor includes a mechanism to tie performance targets with sustainability KPIs/KVIs formally.

-Consequently, in this paper the authors build upon their initial work on Knowledge graph approach \cite{hexa2_D23} and evolve it to address the aforementioned gaps.
+Consequently, in this paper the authors build upon their initial work on Knowledge graph approach \cite{hexa2_D23} and evolve it to address the aforementioned gaps in the overall state-of-the-art.
 This provides a path forward in traversing such complex system design domain in an objective manner.
+Specifically, as compared to the state-of-the-art, this paper:

+\begin{itemize} \item Introduces the use case requirements, and utilizes them for 6G system design via Knowledge graphs.
+Specifically, concrete KPI and KVI requirements corresponding the use case have been utilized in this paper, while the state-of-the-art does not consider them. \item Performs a mapping from KVIs to 6G system enablers, thus allowing an improved evaluation of the enablers suitability towards satisfying sustainability goals set for the 6G system \item Provisions a proof-of-concept based analysis of the selected enablers, subsequently reinforcing the efficacy of the Knowledge graph based 6G system design process. \end{itemize}

+Table \ref{tab:reflist} presents a summary of the aspects that differentiate this paper as compared to the state-of-the-art.